Context-Free Groups and Bass-Serre Theory: Bass-Serre Theory

-Thus, the alphabet $\Sig$ is the disjoint union of the vertex groups without the neutral elements together with the edges of the graph.
+Thus, the alphabet $\Sig$ is the disjoint union of the vertex groups without the neutral elements together with the disjoint union of the edges of the graph.
 We fix the alphabet $\Sigma $ throughout this section.
-Now, we have
+Recall that $F_\Sig$ is the free group with basis $\Sig$.
+Having fixed $\Sig$ we can write present $F(\cG)$ in two ways:

 where $[gh]$ denotes the element obtained by multiplying $g $ and $h$ in $G_P$.